RedPRL/mugen/README.markdown

 2. One-variable universe polymorphism with cumulativity is enough.
 Typical ambiguity (as in Coq) and multi-variable universe polymorphism (as in Agda) are overkill.
 3. It is convenient to have the top level for type checking.

-## Classes of Displacement Operators
+## Displacement Algebras

 In Conor McBride’s notes, it was noted that any class of strictly monotone operators on levels closed under identity and composition will work.
-We have generalized the scheme with a general algebra of displacements.
-The classic displacement operators may be recovered by using the following modules with non-negative numbers.
+We codified such a class as a displacement algebra.
+The classic displacement operators may be recovered by using the following module with non-negative numbers:

 - [Mugen.Shift.Int](https://redprl.org/mugen/mugen/Mugen/Shift/Int).

-We are experimenting with many other classes.

 ## How to Use It